Choosing Possibility

 Choosing possibility is the foundation for Singh Cassidy’s entire career in the Valley, and the advice she gives to budding entrepreneurs: take repeated risks for career growth, and do it in a considered and calculated way.
 In Singh Cassidy’s view, there is no one “right” way to “make it” in the Valley.

 “In my own career, I have been able to navigate and transcend many different cycles and stages and sectors,” Singh Cassidy says.
 “I am proud of that versatility and my background.
 People always ask me what I ‘did’ to get to where I am today.
 And it’s not like I did just one thing right, it’s that I embraced this idea of risk as a process.
 I really do believe that success in the Valley, and in tech, is something that is accessible to every single person.
 I don’t want to put my career on a pedestal, I think success is something anyone can build if they’re willing to embrace that process of actively making choices as a repeat process.
 I think that sometimes there’s a sense that women are more risk averse than men, but I know that women don’t lack any ambition.
 What I would say to anyone early in their career, or even later in their career looking for continued growth, is that when the choice seems binary, there is always more than one solution to any problem.
 Just think about how there is always an incremental choice you can make that will move you towards your goal.
 If risk as a concept seems daunting, think about the minimum viable choice you can make to move you forward.
-Make choice, even if it’s the smallest choice, if you want to accelerate your growth and progress.”
+Make a choice, even if it’s the smallest choice, if you want to accelerate your growth and progress.”

 Choosing to change